mui/toolpad/docs/data/toolpad/studio/components/date-picker/date-picker.md

 ## API

-See the documentation below for a complete reference to all props available to the datepicker component in Toolpad.
+See the documentation below for a complete reference to all props available to the datepicker component in Toolpad Studio.

 - [`<datepicker />`](/toolpad/studio/reference/components/date-picker/#properties)